English

 Before Alfred Hitchcock moved to Hollywood in 1939, he wrote, designed or directed over two dozen films in London, the city that was his birthplace and that remained a constant...

-Notre Dame Shakespeare Festival will reboot for its 20th anniversary Paul Rathburn, a beloved Notre Dame English professor who died in February, retired from teaching in 2000 only...
+Notre Dame Shakespeare Festival will reboot for its 20th anniversary Paul Rathburn, a beloved Notre Dame English professor who passed away in 2020, retired from teaching in 2000...

 Ernest Morrell is the Coyle Professor in Literacy Education and the Director of the Center for Literacy Education.
 He holds appointments in the Department of English and of...